Arthur S. Link: Career

 Although his early writings were critical of Wilson for demanding overly-harsh reparations from a defeated Germany after World War I, Link grew to love him.
 He became the leading specialist on Wilson, published a five-volume biography (to the start of the First World War) (out of eight originally planned).
 He directed the project to edit the papers of Wilson, and served as the documentary editor for all 69 published volumes.
+Link was unable to finish his biography of Wilson because editing the papers took up too much of his time.

 Link's first major scholarly contribution was to stress the importance of Progressivism in the South, a theme later developed by C. Vann Woodward, and the importance of the South to Progressive Era nationally.
 Link saw Wilson as a southerner with a southern base, who thus broadened the scope of the politics of Progressivism.

-The second was to locate the heart of Progressivism in Theodore Roosevelt's New Nationalism platform of 1912, not in Wilson's New Freedom.
-Link's point was that Wilson was a conservative until 1913, when he suddenly accepted the core values of Roosevelt's proposals to use the federal government to reform the economy.
+The second was to locate the heart of Progressivism in Theodore Roosevelt's New Nationalism platform of 1912.

 The third was to argue that Progressivism collapsed after World War I because of internecine conflicts among reformers and uncertainties about how to pursue their agendas further.
 The Progressives ran out of ideas and so left the field to Warren G. Harding.
 Still, Link also argued that Progressivism was stronger in the 1920s than was generally acknowledged and that its underground currents formed the heart of the New Deal in the 1930s.

 As Link delved into the manuscripts, he changed his mind but usually did not try to rewrite his books.
 The one exception was Woodrow Wilson: Revolution, War, and Peace (1979) (a revision of Wilson the Diplomatist).
 Link softened his criticism of Wilson's responses to the Mexican Revolution and German submarine warfare and also gave Wilson higher marks than before as a war leader and articulator of war aims in the Fourteen Points.
 Link had previously stated that Wilson would have taken the same unbending stand against ratification of the Versailles Treaty with Henry Cabot Lodge's reservations if he had enjoyed perfect health.

 In Link's revision, he stressed Wilson's deteriorating cardiovascular condition and massive stroke.
 His medical deterioration made it hard for Wilson to compromise with Lodge and caused, in part, Wilson's earlier actions at the Versailles Peace Conference and his dealings with the US Senate over the treaty.
 Link incorporated his new ideas in elaborate notes in his edition of the Papers.
 The book is an attempt at a refutation of George F. Kennan's American Diplomacy (1951).